CMRL seeks consultant to prepare Guindy multimodal transit hub DPR

 CHENNAI: Chennai Metro Rail Ltd (CMRL) is looking for consultants to prepare a detailed project report (DPR) for developing a multimodal transit hub at Guindy.

-There is also a plan to have a foot overbridge connecting suburban railway and metro with the proposed hub.
-Sources said the current vision involves developing the hub on Hindu Religious & Charitable Endowments (HR&CE) department land under a long-term public-private partnership (PPP) lease, potentially for 50 years.
+There is also a plan to have foot overbridge connecting suburban railway and metro with the proposed hub.
+Sources said the current vision involves developing the hub on Hindu Religious & Charitable Endowments (HR&ECE) department and under a long term public private partnership (PPP) lease, potentially for 50 years.

-The state government, in its 2025-26 budget, allocated `50 crore to support multimodal terminals at Guindy and Washermanpet — two locations long identified by urban planners as chokepoints that constrain the city’s public transport effectiveness.
+The state government, in its 2025-26 budget, allocated 750 crore to support multimodal terminals at Guindy and Washermanpet — two loca-tions long identified by urban planners as chokepoints that constrain the city’s public transport effectiveness.

 The scope also includes proposing revenue models, and coordinating with the Chennai Metropolitan Development Authority (CMDA) and Greater Chennai Corporation (GCC) to navigate statutory clearances.